Products and Services

 You are here:

-Cambridge English: Key (KET) results are reported on the Cambridge English Scale.
+A2 Key results are reported on the Cambridge English Scale.

 You will receive a separate score for each of the three papers (Reading and Writing, Listening, and Speaking), giving you a clear understanding of your performance.
 These three scores are averaged to give you an overall result for the exam.
 You will also be given a grade and Common European Framework of Reference for Languages (CEFR) level.

 Depending on which university, college or organisation you are applying to, you may be asked to achieve a specific score or grade, either overall or for a particular skill.
-For Cambridge English: Key, the following scores will be used to report results:
+For A2 Key, the following scores will be used to report results:

 The exam is targeted at Level A2 of the CEFR.
 The examination also provides reliable assessment at the level above A2 (Level B1) and the level below (Level A1).